games647/FlexibleLogin/README.md

 A Sponge Minecraft server plugin for second authentication.
 It has a built-in TOTP support.

-Do you want to let your players protect their account (from hackers/login stealers) and keep playing while the session server is down.
+Do you want to let your players protect their account (from hackers/login stealer) and keep playing while the session server is down.
 You can use this little plugin.
 You can protect your account with a password you choose or with a time based password created from a secret key, generated just for you.